learning-zone/javascript-es6-basics/README.md

 ## # 2.10.
 Template literals

 Template literals allows you to work with strings in a new way compared to ES5.
-These are just string literals allowing embedded expressions denoted by the dollar sign and curly braces **${`expression`}**.
+These are just string literals allowing embedded expressions denoted by the dollar sign and curly braces **${expression}**.
 These literals are enclosed by the backtick character instead of double or single quotes.

 **Example:**